Kanazawa Station

 Café & Gallery Muku

 The gallery and café occupy a renovated machiya, a traditional wooden townhouse, so it makes for an interesting spot in which to take a break and enjoy some refreshments.
 The gallery also exhibits local crafts and arts which could make for unique souvenirs.
-A cup of coffee will cost you 500 yen, or coffee with cake will cost you 800 yen.
-Muku is located on the edge of the Utatsuyama district on Higashiyama Street and is open from 11.00 to 17.00 and closed on Thursdays.
-Here is a map of the location.
+Muku is located on the edge of the Utatsuyama district on Higashiyama Street and is open from 11.00 to 17.00 and closed on Thursdays, though exhibition and event schedules may alter business days.
+Here is the official Café & Gallery Muku information.

 Inside Muku broad wooden beams support the high ceiling